giellalt/dict-sjd-mul/00readme.txt

 *latin capital T (instead of cyrillic)

-THE FOLLOWING ARE OLD NOTES, WHICH HAVE TO BE UPDATED.
+THE FOLLOWING ARE OLD NOTES, WHICH HAVE TO BE UPDATED OR REMOVED IF THEY ARE OBSOLETE.

 ====================
 Building the dictionary: